mazgch/hpg/docu/Mower.md

 ![Bosch lawn mower](Mower.jpg)

-The scooters from BOSCH can be easily modified to extract the Hall sensor signals that are used as a distance sensor by the ZED-F9R WT input.
+The lawn mowers from BOSCH can be easily modified to extract the Hall sensor signals that are used as a distance sensor by the ZED-F9R WT input.
 First you need to open the mower.
 Remove the green and black cover by releasing the 6 plastic latches from the bottom side.
 Release the 8 screws, 6 are easily accessible and two are hidden under the black button with an arrow on it, just next to the red stop botton.
 Now the black cover can be removed.
 The Hall sensors signals can be tapped in on the Green, Purple and Gray wires on the two motor connectors.
-In addition Red is 5V and may be Black is GND and5 volts.
-The signal from the ahll sensor is 3.3Vand can directly be used.
-The three thicker wires are to drive the motor.
+In addition Red is 5V and Black is ``GND``.
+The signal from the hall sensor is 3.3V and can directly be used.
+The three thicker wires are to drive phase wires to the motor, these are high current !.

 ![Bosch lawn mower](Mower_Hack.png)